 Nothing much seems to have changed on that front.

-They initially settled in Fitzrovia and became part of Soho’s expat dissident set, attending meetings led by Karl Marx in Old Compton Street – although they would probably have preferred the hedonistic Soho of the late 20th century, as neither of them was particularly politically motivated.
+They initially settled in Fitzrovia and became part of Soho’s expat dissident set, attending meetings led by Karl Marx in Old Compton Street – although they would probably have preferred the epicurean Soho of the late 20th century, as neither of them was particularly politically motivated.

 In fact, like many visitors to the city, they were mostly drinking and taking illicit drugs; Rimbaud advocating the “derangement of the senses”.